nodejs/node/doc/api/n-api.md

 The `napi_status` return value provides a VM-independent representation of the error which occurred.
-In some cases it is useful to be able to get more detailed information, including a string representing the error as well as VM (engine)-specific information. **NOTE:**  you should not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.
+In some cases it is useful to be able to get more detailed information, including a string representing the error as well as VM (engine)-specific information.

+**Note:** Do not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.
 It is intended only for logging purposes.

 In order to retrieve this information, the following method is provided: